ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 * **Two highly available dedicated Windows server VMs on the management cluster** - Two Microsoft Windows VMs are deployed, helping enhance security and robustness.

 You must provide two Microsoft Windows Server 2019 Standard edition licenses if you configure your instance to use the two Microsoft Windows VMs.
-{:important}
+{: important}

 Each license can be assigned only to one single physical server and covers up to two physical processors.
 One Standard edition license can run two virtualized Microsoft Windows VMs per 2-processor server.
 Therefore, two licenses are required since two Microsoft Windows VMs are deployed in two different hosts.

 You have 30 days to activate the VMs.

-For more information about ordering Windows Server 2019 licenses, see [Get started with Windows Server 2019](https://docs.microsoft.com/en-us/windows-server/get-started-19/get-started-19){:external}.
+For more information about ordering Windows Server 2019 licenses, see [Get started with Windows Server 2019](https://docs.microsoft.com/en-us/windows-server/get-started-19/get-started-19){: external}.

 ## Services settings
 {: #vc_orderinginstance-addon-services}